 The United States lacks many of the aspects that allowed for Estonia's internet voting system to be such a success, researchers have begun looking into other potential solutions to the current problem with electronic voting machines, one of them being blockchain technology.
 A blockchain is essentially a distributed database of records, or public ledger of all transactions or digital events that have been executed and shared among participating parties.
 Each transaction in the public ledger is verified by consensus of a majority of the participants in the system [3].
 Each block in the chain is made up of transaction data, a unique hash, and the hash of the previous block in the chain.
 The hash is made from a digital timestamp [4] and the transaction data contained within a block.
 A blockchain network is made up of peers who each contain a copy of the entire chain, thus making it hard – although not impossible – to alter the chain [3].

 Satoshi Nakamoto's invention, Bitcoin, utilizes a host of advancements in cryptography, such as the utilization of one-way hash functions to verify the authenticity of each new block in the chain [5], as well as Merkle trees, which are a form of binary trees that are capable of creating and allowing for the verification of an infinite amount of cryptographic signatures [6].
 Furthermore, the implementation of a distributed ledger between all participating nodes allows for Bitcoin to address an important issue known as the Byzantine Generals Problem [7].
 This problem is a hypothetical scenario crafted to address the issue that will arise if a node fails unexpectedly.
 The authors of this research paper wanted to know whether the rest of the nodes, including the faulty ones, can reach some sort of agreement.
-It was discovered that if the number of non faulty nodes is greater than three times the number of faulty nodes plus one, the network will always reach an agreement [7].
+It was discovered that if the number of non-faulty nodes is greater than three times the number of faulty nodes plus one, the network will always reach an agreement [7].
 Since a node in the Bitcoin can always return to the network, whether it left due to an attack or failure, the node will synchronize itself with the rest of the network due to all possessing a copy of the distributed ledger [3].

 Another key aspect that makes Satoshi Nakamoto’s invention very useful at tackling the security concerns behind electronic voting systems is the fact that it seems to fulfill all three aspects of Brewer’s Conjecture [8].
 Brewer’s Conjecture stipulates that a web service can't be consistent, available, and partition-tolerant [8].
 The authors of this paper argue that a web service can be two out of three, depending on whether it is an asynchronous or partly synchronous system, but never all three at the same time [8].
 However, due to the distributed ledger, and the way the blocks in the chain are calculated, Bitcoin can prevent catastrophic partitions from forming by allowing nodes to resync themselves with the rest of the network if they go offline.
 Also, the cryptographic algorithms used to calculate hashes as well as the Merkle tree algorithm have been proven mathematically to always be reliable [6], thus blockchains, if they are implemented correctly, can be a powerful solution that can tackle the security issues with electronic voting systems.